siran/writing/posts/_drafts/The Causal Ordering of the Integers.md

 ### 1.1 The Causal Timeline

 We posit a discrete time variable $t \in \mathbb{N}_0$ representing "Generation Eras."
-At $t=0$, the Universe is empty except for the identity.
+At $t=0$, the Universe is empty except for the identity:

 $$
 U_0 = \{1\}